microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 * Connectivity problems (blank screens) on some cellular networks.
 * More hosted microblog themes.
 * Prompting to automatically renew Facebook authentication, which expires after 60 days.
-* Improvements to @-mention support to be more consistent across blogs.

 We've recently finished these changes:

+* Added discover topics based on emoji included in a post, such as 📚.
+* Improved @-mention support to be more consistent across blogs.
 * Fixed sharing photos from other iOS apps.
 * Added Posts link to the navbar and improved access to editing posts.
 * Added support for scrolling back further in the timeline on iOS and macOS.